 (7) The design resistance RSTR,d for reinforcing steel elements in grouted tension piles (e.g. micropiles) shall be determined in accordance with prEN 1992-1-1.

-(8) All terminations and connections (anchor head, couplers, washer plates etc) should be designed such that their ultimate resistance is higher than the ultimate resistance of the tension element.
+(8) All terminations and connections (anchor head, couplers, washer plates, etc.) should be designed such that their ultimate resistance is higher than the ultimate resistance of the tension element.